VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/installatie-en-configuratie.md

    Vervolgens kan je daarmee inloggen op `http://<ip-of-localhost>:800x/admin/` om testdata in te kunnen richten of gegevens te raadplegen.

-6. Indien extra configuratie nodig is binnen een component, dan vind je deze in de documentatie van de component zelf.
+7. Indien extra configuratie nodig is binnen een component, dan vind je deze in de documentatie van de component zelf.
 Deze staat gelinkt op `http://<ip-of-localhost>:800x` indien die aanwezig is.

-7. De volgende stap is het inrichten van de autorisaties
+8. De volgende stap is het inrichten van de autorisaties

-## Setting up authorizations
+### Setting up authorizations (Engels)

 The components use _tokens_ to exchange authorization data.
 A consumer talks to a provider, on condition that a valid token is given.
 Providers, in turn, can also be consumers of other providers, and they should also use valid tokens.

 Both forms use the same mechanism, which has two parts - basic authentication of the consumer in the API and specific authorization to API resources.

 The provider authenticates the consumer based on its **Identifier** and a shared **Secret**, which are sent in JWT in the header of a request.
 After the consumer is recognized the provider defines its access based on the data in the Autorisatiecomponent (AC)

 1. Set up authentication for the consumer